x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

 6. Save changes

  > [!NOTE]
- > Please note it might take up to 15 minutes to propagate role assignment changes accross thhe Globe
+ > It might take up to 15 minutes to propagate role assignment changes across the globe.

 ## Provision users in Microsoft 365 or Office 365